capi-samples/kubecon-na-2022-tutorial/7-templates.md

     spec:
       joinConfiguration:
         nodeRegistration:
           # We have to set the criSocket to containerd as kubeadm defaults to docker runtime if both containerd and docker sockets are found
           criSocket: unix:///var/run/containerd/containerd.sock
+          kubeletExtraArgs:
+            cgroup-driver: cgroupfs
+            eviction-hard: nodefs.available<0%,nodefs.inodesFree<0%,imagefs.available<0%
 ```

 ## Test the template